top of page

 This dreamy farm in Williamsburg is perfect if your family enjoys a more upscale farm.
 You can cut sunflowers & other flowers, pick out pumpkins, eat lavender infused treats like cotton candy & brownies and explore the beautiful farm.
 You can also order a catered picnic to enjoy during your visit.
 Sweethaven Lavender Farm also has a wonderful children’s play area with play houses & hula hoops!

-This is the first autumn season for Sweethaven Harvest, and they have pre-picked pumpkins and pumpkins on the vine.
-They are open from 10 am-2 pm on Wednesday and Thursday, and 5 pm-8 pm on Friday and Saturday.
+This is the second autumn season for Sweethaven Harvest, and they have pre-picked pumpkins and pumpkins on the vine.
+This farm is usually open from mid-September through the weekend before Halloween from 10 am-2 pm on Wednesday and Thursday, and 6 pm-9 pm on Friday and Saturday.
 Weekday admission is free, but reservations are required.
-Weekend visits costs $8 for adults, $4 for kids 6 to 12, and free for kids 5 and under.
+Weekend visits costs $12 for adults, $4 for kids 6 to 12, and free for kids 5 and under.
 This price includes access to the pumpkin and sunflower fields, free parking, hayrides and live music.

 At about an hour from Richmond, this is the sweetest weekday adventure if you've got young children.
 The property is stroller friendly, too.
 We've been visiting this farm during the week for the past three years.